 Investment: Fr.
 500,000.-

 Today there are 30 to 35 producers, depending on the season, supplying more than 6 million litres of milk processed into Gruyère AOP, in other words 48 wheels per day produced in 4 vats of 4,800 litres.
 The cellars can accommodate 7,000 wheels.
 Production of Vacherin Fribourgeois AOP is also present on the site.
-In 2015 La Maison du Gruyère welcomed over 650,000 guests including more than 150,000 visitors for the exhibition « Gruyère AOP, a journey to the heart of the senses ».
+Jacques and Nicolas Ecoffey have been the cheesemakers of La Maison du Gruyère since December 2004.

 A management board is the administrative organ of the Société coopérative Laiterie de Gruyères.
 It is composed of 9 members from among the milk producers and the circles concerned.
 Mr Philippe Bardet has been Chairman since 2007.